gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 tuples easier to write and compose better with the rest of the language.
 The specific list of proposed changes are:

 a.
 The addition of sugar for declaring large homogenous tuples.
-(1), (2)
+(1), (2).

 b.
 When parsing tuple types, stashing a bit in the tuple type that states if we parsed the tuple as a homogenous tuple to allow for improved type checking performance and to enable printing of large homogenous tuples with the sugar defined by (a).
-(1), (2)
+(1), (2).

 c.
 Adding new initializers for homogenous tuples:

-   a.
+   i.
 A repeating initializer that initializes all elements of the tuple to the same value.
 (1)

-   b.
+   ii.
 An unsafe uninitialized memory based initializer similar to Array's.
 (1)

 d.
 Adding `RandomAccessCollection` and `MutableCollection` conformances to enable usage as a collection and accessing as contiguous storage.
 (1) (2)

 e.
 Changing the Clang Importer to import fixed size arrays as sugared homogenous tuples and remove the arbitrary limitation on the number of elements (4096 elements) that an imported fixed size array can have now that type checking homogenous tuples is fast.
 (2)

 f.
 Eliminating the need to use unsafe type pointer punning to pass imported C fixed size arrays to related imported C APIs.
 (2)